General Information

 American crows are very social animals and will live together in family groups for many years.
 They are monogamous and often don’t breed until they are at least 4 years old.
 Young crows will stay with their parents for years after they are born, helping to raise their siblings each year.
 American crows are year-long residents in Ohio, with some migrating slightly south for the winter.

-Meet Our Crows
+Meet Our Crow

 Roxy